fys4220/fys4220.github.io/fys4220-jbook/part-softcore/embedded_memory_mapped_sw.md

 ````

-This file can be located in the *HAL/inc* folder of you BSP project and amongst others it provides the following macro functions.
+This file can be located in the *HAL/inc* folder of your BSP project and amongst others it provides the following macro functions.
 For more information about how to define macro objects and functions see section [7.3](https://publications.gbdirect.co.uk/c_book/chapter7/directives.html) in {cite}`cbook`.

 ```
 IORD(BASE, OFFSET)